For people in their 60s, 70s and 80s

 Four weekly face-to-face classes plus a Wednesday Zoom class:

 If you are new, the gentlest way in is a one-off trial session.
-Get in touch and Penny will let you know what's available in the current block.
+Get in touch and Penny will help you arrange a trial or book the next available block.

 Try a gentle class